Kohler Highline Toilet Review 2023 – Pros, Cons & Verdict

 This is where the Highline stands out.
-It offers a very economical flush that uses just 1.28 gallons of water.
-But this flush is rated as class five, which means that it offers maximal flushing performance, even though it doesn’t use much water.
+It provides a very efficient flush that uses just 1.28 gallons of water.
+The flush is rated class five, which means it offers maximal flushing performance, even though it doesn’t use much water.

 We also found the flush to be very thorough, hitting every area of the bowl.
-As such, the bowl remains clean and doesn’t require constant attention.
+Fortunately, the bowl remains clean and doesn’t require constant attention.

 No Awards for Appearance

-Though appearances might take a back seat to performance, most people are still looking for an attractive toilet that will add to the overall looks of their bathroom.
-While the Highline isn’t ugly by any means, it’s also not going to win any awards for attractiveness.
+Though appearances might take a back seat to performance, most people are still looking for an attractive toilet that will add to the overall design of their bathroom.
+While the Highline isn’t ugly by any means, it won’t win any awards for attractiveness.

 Can You Keep It Clean?

 First, it’s a two-piece design only.
-This means that there’s a large opening between the tank and the bowl.
-Dirt, bacteria, and all sorts of nastiness can accumulate in that opening, developing odors and making the entire toilet less hygienic.
-Since it’s hard to clean this area, it’s a problem you’ll be stuck with.
+It has a large opening between the tank and the bowl, where dirt, bacteria, and odors can accumulate.
+Since it’s hard to clean the area, it’s a problem you’ll be stuck with.

-We also aren’t so thrilled with the exposed trap-ways.
-This is a standard design, but today, many manufacturers have moved away from this to offer skirted trap-ways instead.
-With visible trap-ways, there are loads of little nooks and crannies where bacteria, dirt, and more can start to build-up.
-No one really likes reaching around the toilet bowl to be able to clean these areas.
+We also aren’t so thrilled with the exposed trapways.
+This is a standard design, but many manufacturers have moved away from this to offer skirted trapways instead.
+With visible trap-ways, there are loads of little nooks and crannies where bacteria, dirt, and more can start to build up.
+No one likes reaching around the toilet bowl to clean those areas.